bigteamscienceconference/bigteamscienceconference.github.io/2023btscon.md

 ---

 The 2nd annual BTSCON was held virtually on October 23-25, 2023.
 The goal of this three-day virtual conference was to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.
-We had over 450 registrants, 2 keynote speakers, 5 panels, 4 hackathons, 8 symposia, 27 talks, & 6 lightning talks over 2 jam-packed days.

 ***
 ### Program